truelossless/crocolang/SPEC.md

 Variables can be declared with the `let` keyword.
 Variables must be declared.
 If the variable is assigned immediatly, you don't need to annotate its type.
+Variables should use camel_case.

 ```croco
 let text = "hello world"